daily-demos/daily-notion-chrome-extension/README.md

 # Daily Collab: Embed and transcribe Daily calls in Notion pages

+> Note: This demo app uses Manifest V2, which is being [deprecated by Chrome in 2022](https://developer.chrome.com/docs/extensions/mv3/mv2-sunset/).
+As of January 2022, new Chrome extensions using Manifest V2 will _not_ be accepted in the Chrome Store.

 ### Demo Chrome extension app from [Daily](https://www.daily.co/)

 Daily Collab is a demo Chrome extension that allows users to embed and transcribe Daily calls directly into Notion workspaces.